xiao-fang/xiao-fang.github.io/source/_posts/local-k8s-minikube.md

   #...
 ```

-(Optional) If  use private regitry from AWS, Azure, DockerHub, `minikube` offers the `registry-creds` addon to easily haddle the credentials.
+(Optional) If  use private registry from AWS, Azure, DockerHub, `minikube` offers the `registry-creds` addon to easily haddle the credentials.
 Please refer to [minikube: Using a Private Registry](https://minikube.sigs.k8s.io/docs/handbook/registry/).

 (Optional) If we use `docker` directly without `kubectl`, following steps to use an insecure registry.